-When installing the motherboard, take care to orient the chassis correctly: The edge with external ports goes to the rear part of the chassis.
+When installing the motherboard, make sure that you place it into the chassis in the correct orientation.
+The edge with external ports goes to the rear part of the chassis.
 Refer to the image below.
-It may be more convenient to install major cables, the CPU and modular components before fixing the motherboard inside the case frame.

 2.1.2 Screw holes